-- 1 The ratings shown are Dexia Crediop S.p.A.'s deposit rating, senior unsecured debt rating and Baseline Credit Assessment - 2 Following the capital injection of €5.5 billion in 2012 (and the subsequent issuance of preference shares), Belgium and France owned 94.4% of Dexia.
+- 1 The ratings shown are Dexia Crediop S.p.A.'s deposit rating, senior unsecured debt rating and BCA. - 2 Following the capital injection of €5.5 billion in 2012 (and the subsequent issuance of preference shares), Belgium and France owned 94.4% of Dexia.
 As of year-end 2017, the conversion of the preference shares into ordinary shares was approved by the EU and the shareholders.
-After this conversion, Belgium and France hold 52.8% and 46.8% of Dexia, respectively. - 3 The New York branch will be transformed into a representative office in 2020. - 4 A new deleveraging programme of €10.4 billion was approved by the group's Board on 19 July 2019. - 5 Calculated as a percentage of the loan and bond portfolio. - 6 4.5% Pillar 1 requirement, 3% Pillar 2 requirement, 2.5% capital conservation buffer, 0.35% countercyclical buffer and 1% Pillar 2 guidance. - 7 These reclassifications were prompted by the change in business model applicable to certain assets triggered by the recent asset disposal programmes. - 8 Dexia Group's sensitivity to credit spreads on long-term Italian and Portuguese sovereign bonds, and Spanish covered bonds has nonetheless decreased since the beginning of 2018 because these assets have been reclassified from the available-for-sale category under IAS 39 to the amortised cost category under IFRS 9. - 9 The emergency liquid assistance (ELA) is a short-term facility extended by national central banks (Belgian and French) at their own risk to solvent banks.
-As per the ECB Agreement on ELA, the approval of the ECB governing council is required for ELA operations amounting to more than €2 billion because it is deemed to potentially interfere with the single monetary policy of the Eurosystem.
+After this conversion, Belgium and France hold 52.8% and 46.8% of Dexia, respectively. - 3 In addition to the €14 billion sale of loans and bonds, the disposal of DKD also contributed to reducing the portfolio by €14 billion in 2019. - 4 €13 billion is the total reduction in assets to be achieved by 2022 under the plan validated by the Board of Directors on 19 July 2019. - 5 Pillar 1 requirement (4.5%), Pillar 2 requirement (3.25%), 2.5% capital conservation buffer and 1% Pillar 2 guidance, following the suspension announced by the ECB in March 2020 of the countercyclical buffers - 6 The emergency liquid assistance (ELA) is a short-term facility extended by national central banks (Belgian and French) at their own risk to solvent banks.
+As per the ECB Agreement on ELA, the approval of the ECB governing council is required for ELA operations amounting to more than €2 billion because it is deemed to potentially interfere with the single monetary policy of the Eurosystem. - 7 This was announced by the ECB in July 2017.